 Research your mortgage options.
 As a first-time homebuyer, you’re undoubtedly anxious and excited about moving into your new home, but take the time to step back, do the research and learn the differences between the various types of mortgages so you’ll know which one is best for you.

 Know your credit score.
 As soon as you decide to start looking for a home, check your credit report and credit score with any of the 3 major credit reporting agencies: Experian, TransUnion and Equifax.
 If you find any mistakes that need to be corrected, addressing these issues early will put you in a better position when it’s time to buy a house.
 (Bank of America credit card clients can get a free FICO® score in Online and Mobile Banking.)

 Find a responsible lender.
 When you choose a lender, pick someone you feel good about working with.
 They should listen to you and put your needs first, and they should be able to explain your home loan options in plain terms.
 It’s a good idea to interview potential lenders to find the one that’s best for you.

 Get prequalified for a mortgage before you start shopping.
 Knowing how much you can borrow will let you keep your search focused on the homes that are right for you.
 Getting prequalified (you can prequalify for a Bank of America mortgage online) will provide you with an estimate of how much you can borrow before you start looking at homes.1

 You can also apply for a mortgage with Bank of America’s Digital Mortgage Experience™

 Calculate your monthly mortgage payment.
-You can use our Affordability Snapshot to help calculate a monthly mortgage payment that fits into your budget.
+You can use our Affordability Calculator to help calculate a monthly mortgage payment that fits into your budget.